 This brochure explains the following types of hormonal therapies to turn off ovaries in premenopausal women:

 - aromatase inhibitors

 Hormonal therapies can also be used to treat ductal carcinoma in situ (DCIS) and to reduce the risk of breast cancer in women with a strong family history or other risk factors for breast cancer.

 What are hormone receptors?

 Testing for hormone receptors is part of the routine pathology testing following surgery.
 Testing is done on a core biopsy sample if surgery is not planned.
 Your doctor will be able to tell you if your breast cancer is hormone receptor positive or not.
-Most, but not all breast cancer is hormone receptor positive.
+Most breast cancer (around 70%) is hormone receptor positive.